Stable v3.13.0

 • RETURNS EMPTY encodes as a Redis nil bulk string ($-1\r\n) — the correct response for a missing key

-• Protocol commands (PING, AUTH, SELECT, HELLO, COMMAND) are handled transparently without registry lookups
+• The interceptor speaks RESP2 and handles PING, AUTH, SELECT, HELLO, and COMMAND transparently without registry lookups

 EXPECT WRITE:REDIS